danvega/danvega-dev/blog/2022/05/12/spring-data-jpa-pagination.md

 ## Conclusion

 Congratulations 🥳 You just created an application that uses the Spring Data Paging and Sorting Repository.
 This allows the client to display a small number of records when working with a large dataset.

+If you want to check out the code for this tutorial you can view [this repo on Github](https://github.com/danvega/graphql-paging) which is part of a bigger tutorial I am working on.
 If you have any questions about what you built today, please let me know.
 As always friends...

 Happy Coding!<br/>
 Dan